When Are Mini Dental Implants the Best Choice?

 Otherwise, mini dental implants are similar to traditional dental implants.
 Both are made of titanium.
 Both have surface coatings to help integration with the jawbone.
 Both can support dental crowns, dental bridges, and dentures.
 And with both mini and traditional dental implants, you can sometimes get your finished tooth the same day of the procedure.

 When it comes to the issue of mini dental implants or traditional dental implants, it’s important to leave this decision up to your implant dentist.
 Your implant dentist is going to be in the best position to make the difficult judgments necessary to give you the best chance of getting attractive and healthy dental implants.

 That’s why it’s best to consider multiple implant dentists before committing to one.
 And if your implant dentist gives you a treatment plan, it’s best to get a second opinion before committing to the plan.

-If you are looking for an implant dentist in Orange County, please contact Rice Dentistry in Irvine, today.
+If you are looking for an implant dentist in Irvine, please contact Rice Dentistry in Irvine, today.